A collaboration between UNamur - Hénallux - IFEC

 Fostering teachers' power to act by mobilizing and interpreting objective data gathered in the field.

-Collaborative research is built through negotiation between participants and researchers.
+Collaborative research is built on negotiation between participants and researchers.
 Each stage of the research is therefore constructed together, in order to respond as closely as possible to the concerns and issues related to differentiation that are encountered in the specific contexts of each participant.

 For example, the research question and sub-questions are co-formulated to respond as closely as possible to the concerns and issues in the field regarding the impact of a differentiated teaching posture on student motivation and autonomy.